grunnt/falling-rust/README.md

 You will need to have [Rust](https://www.rust-lang.org) installed to compile this.

-The simulation is quite CPU intensive, so make sure to run this in release mode:
+The simulation is quite CPU intensive, so you may want to run this in release mode:

 ```
 cargo run --release